xevix/duckdb-autoattach/README.md

 This extension watches directories for DuckDB files and automatically attaches and replaces a database alias with the latest file.
 This lets a webserver or app with a long-running DuckDB instance easily update to the latest version of a file produced upstream.

-Internally EFSW is used to watch files, and the `ATTACH OR REPLACE` functionality is used to atomically replace databases.
+Internally EFSW is used to watch local files, and the `ATTACH OR REPLACE` functionality is used to atomically replace databases.

+If S3 URL is given, S3 is polled at an interval for newer file to autoattach.
+In the future this might listen for S3 events to be in line with how EFSW works locally.

-- [ ] S3 watcher
+- [X] S3 watcher
 - [X] Filesystem watcher
 - [X] Attach latest file on first call to attach_auto()
 - [ ] Glob pattern matching for watched dirs